-- The price of our ordinary shares increased approximately 138%.
-As of December 31, 2013, our one-year and three-year annualized total shareholder returns were approximately 138% and 86%, respectively, and significantly outperformed the Global Industry Classification Standard for the Pharmaceuticals, Biotechnology and Life Sciences Industry Group median one-year and three-year total shareholder returns of approximately 48% and 17% for the same periods (as published by Institutional Shareholder Services). - We continued to achieve strong revenue growth, primarily from the sales of our lead marketed products, Xyrem[®] (sodium oxybate) oral solution and Erwinaze[®] (asparaginase Erwinia chrysanthemi), called Erwinase[®] in markets outside of the United States. - Total revenues were \$872.4 million in 2013, representing an increase of 49% over total revenues of \$586.0 million in 2012. - Net sales of Xyrem were \$569.1 million in 2013, representing an increase of 50% over net sales of \$378.7 million in 2012. - Worldwide net sales of Erwinaze/Erwinase were \$174.3 million in 2013, representing an increase of 32% over full year pro forma net sales of \$131.9 million in 2012. - Adjusted net income for 2013 was \$388.3 million, representing an increase of 34% over adjusted net income of \$290.4 million in 2012.1 - GAAP income from continuing operations was \$216.3 million in 2013, compared to \$261.1 million in 2012.2
+- The price of our ordinary shares increased by approximately 138%.
+As of December 31, 2013, our one-year and three-year annualized total shareholder returns were approximately 138% and 86%, respectively, and significantly outperformed the Global Industry Classification Standard for the Pharmaceuticals, Biotechnology and Life Sciences Industry Group median one-year and three-year total shareholder returns of approximately 48% and 17% for the same periods (as published by Institutional Shareholder Services). - We continued to achieve strong revenue growth, primarily from the sales of our lead marketed products, Xyrem® (sodium oxybate) oral solution and Erwinaze® (asparaginase Erwinia chrysanthemi), called Erwinase® in markets outside of the United States. - Total revenues were \$872.4 million in 2013, representing an increase of 49% over total revenues of \$586.0 million in 2012. - Net sales of Xyrem were \$569.1 million in 2013, representing an increase of 50% over net sales of \$378.7 million in 2012. - Worldwide net sales of Erwinaze/Erwinase were \$174.3 million in 2013, representing an increase of 32% over full year pro forma net sales of \$131.9 million in 2012. - Adjusted net income for 2013 was \$388.3 million, representing an increase of 34% over adjusted net income of \$290.4 million in 2012.

-(1) Adjusted net income as used in this report is a non-GAAP (not a U.S. generally accepted accounting principles, or GAAP) financial measure that excludes certain items from GAAP income from continuing operations.
+(1) Adjusted net income as used in this proxy statement is a non-GAAP (not a U.S. generally accepted accounting principles, or GAAP) financial measure that excludes certain items from GAAP income from continuing operations.
 For more information on our presentation and calculation of adjusted net income, and a reconciliation of adjusted net income to GAAP income from continuing operations, see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" in the 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" in the 2013 10-K.